emsesp/docs/README.md

 # EMS-ESP Documentation
-This is the documentation for EMS-ESP.
-Thanks to Tasmota for providing examples.
+This is the official documentation for EMS-ESP.

 ## Testing locally